paveljurca/notes/en/spectrum.md

     'Ě'  => "\x{B7}",
     'Ë'  => "\x{45}",

-Perl can print a specific char if you know the correct hexadecimal (byte) number.
-And let's translate upper chars to get lower ones too.
-This'll generate encoded hash map keys
+Perl can print a specific char if you know its hexadecimal (byte) number.
+So translate upper chars to get lower ones too.
+To generate the encoded hash map keys

     use strict;
     use warnings;